UWPCE-PythonCert-ClassRepos/py220-online-201904-V2/students/douglas_klos/lesson05/assignment/README.md

 ```
 $ ./main.py --insert ./data/ customers.csv product.csv rental.csv
 ```
 Please note that when inserting csv files, you must at a minimum specify the data directory, followed by N number of csv files to be imported, where N > 1.
-I could not find a clean way to make argparser require N > 2 arguments, only N > 1 or N = X for X > 1.
+I could not find a clean way to make argparser require N > 2 arguments, only N > 1 or N = X for X >= 1.
 I did however find an open issue on bugs.python.org relating to this lack of feature, issue11354. (https://bugs.python.org/issue11354)

 Testing of the src files was done with the following syntax.
 Note all test should be passing.
 Currently main.py is not being tested, it only parses command line arguments and makes basic function calls.
-If there's time it's something I'll implement.
+If there's time and I'm super bored it's something I'll consider.
 ```
 $ pytest --cov=src ./tests/
 $ pytest --cov=src --cov-report html ./tests/
 ```
-Discovered the source of my constant E0401 pylint error.
-Pylint is apparently being run from outside of the virtual environment, even though 'which pylint' specifies that it correctly running the pylint in the venv.
-If I though call it as a python module, no more E0401 issues.
+Finally discovered the source of my constant E0401 pylint error.
+Pylint is apparently being run from outside of the virtual environment, even though 'which pylint' specifies that it's correctly running the pylint from the venv.
+If though I call it as a python module, no more E0401 issues.
 Following are the various commands I used for linting the assignment:
 ```
 $ pwd
 ~/git/py220-online-201904-V2/students/douglas_klos/lesson05/pymongo/assignment
+~/git/py220-online-201904-V2/students/douglas_klos/lesson05/mongoengine/assignment
 $ python -m pylint ./main.py
 $ python -m pylint ./src/database_operations.py
 $ python -m pylint ./src
 ```

+### PyMongo

+PyMongo feels like the sqlite3 package of MongoDB, it's sorta clunky, and there's better solutions available.

 ### MongoEngine

-MongoEngine appears to be based off of PyMongo but is suppose to be easier to use, or so I read.
-Thing is, early on while running pytest against the fucntions I had written using MongoEngine, I was getting deprecation warnings for PyMongo calls MongoEngine was masking.
+Enter MongoEngine, a peewee equivalent in my above comparison.

+MongoEngine appears to be based off of PyMongo and provides a sort of object-relational-mapping to MongoDB.

+MongoEnging makes deprecated function calls into PyMongo, and as such pytest returns warnings each time these functions are called.
 There's even a two year old open issue for it https://github.com/MongoEngine/mongoengine/issues/1491.
+I got around this by dropping the entire database instead of individual collections.x

+As a whole, I found coding the assignment using MongoEngine and it's mapper to be easier and more enjoyable than with PyMongo.